This 1942 Movie Contains A Great Lesson About Academic Freedom & Free Speech

 You can’t suppress ideas, Mr. Keller, just because you don’t like them.
 Nobody can.
 Not in this country.
 Not yet.

 This is not about Vanzetti.
-It’s, it’s not a question of whether he was guilty or innocent.
+It’s not a question of whether he was guilty or innocent.
 It’s about us.
 This is a university, we’re teachers, and it’s our business to be impartial, to bring what light we can into this muddled world to try to follow truth.
 And if I can’t read this letter today, if it must be suppressed before you even heard what it is, tomorrow, none of us will be able to read anything or teach anything except what Edward K. Keller and the trustees permit us to teach.
 And you know where that leads and where it has led in other places.

 We hold the fortress of free thought and free speech in this place this afternoon.
 And if we surrender to prejudice and dictation, were cowards.
 I have no idea what started all this.
 I don’t know quite how I got into this fight.
 I’m not a politician.
 I have nothing personally to gain by reading this letter.
 And there’s little more that I can lose.
 I only know I have to read it if I can find it.